pepplejoshua/jacc/README.md

 ## Learnings

+---

-### trying to understand arena allocators with ChatGPT and some festive reasoning
+### Trying to understand arena allocators with ChatGPT and some festive reasoning [2023-12-25]

 Merry Christmas.
-So far in `alloc.c` (chapter 2), a few things have confused me.
-But with a combination of [this wonderful blog post](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) by Ryan Fleury, [ChatGPT4](https://chat.openai.com/share/cbc113ed-e06f-40bc-be80-dbd3765dcff5), near constant thinking, I have come to a better understanding of this code:
+So far in [alloc.c](https://github.com/pepplejoshua/jacc/blob/master/src/alloc.c) (chapter 2 of book), a few things have confused me.
+But with a combination of [this wonderful blog post](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) by Ryan Fleury, [ChatGPT-4 conversation](https://chat.openai.com/share/cbc113ed-e06f-40bc-be80-dbd3765dcff5) and near constant thinking about what the code meant, I have come to a better understanding of this code:

 ```c
 void *allocate(unsigned long n, unsigned a) {